RenderKit/ospray/doc/api.md

-  vec3f[]  vertices    [data] array of vertex positions float[]  field       [data] array of vertex data values to be sampled vec4i[]  intices     [data] array of tetrahedra indices (into vertices and field) string   hexMethod   'planar' (default) or 'nonplanar'
+  vec3f[]  vertices    [data] array of vertex positions float[]  field       [data] array of vertex data values to be sampled vec4i[]  intices     [data] array of tetrahedra indices (into vertices and field) string   hexMethod   "planar" (default) or "nonplanar"
   -------- ----------- ------------------------------------------------------------
   : Additional configuration parameters for tetrahedral volumes.